jlc/envim/README.md

 ## Behind the scene

 Envim needed asynchronous communications with external processes in order to talk with ensime.
-Among several ways to do so, 2 methods have been implemented: vim-async-beans and a patch applied to vim (of course, there may be other ways).
+Among several ways to do so, 2 methods have been implemented: vim-async-beans and a patch applied to vim (of course, there may be other ways like vim-addon-async which use the client-server implementation).

 As a side note, these methods have been developed in order to provide a satisfying solution to vimmers who prefer the console version as opposed to GUI mode.
 However, both methods should equaly works in a GUI mode, but have not been tested at all.